Simon the Magician

 Notably, Simon Magus is sometimes described in apocryphal legends in terms that would fit Paul, most significantly in the previously mentioned Clementine Recognitions and Homilies.
 It is contended that the common source of these documents may be as early as the 1st century, and must have consisted in a polemic against Paul, emanating from the Jewish side of Christianity.
 Paul being thus identified with Simon, it was argued that Simon's visit to Rome had no other basis than Paul's presence there, and, further, that the tradition of Peter's residence in Rome rests on the assumed necessity of his resisting the arch-enemy of Judaism there as elsewhere.
 Thus, the idea of Peter at Rome really originated with the Ebionites, but it was afterwards taken up by the Catholic Church, and then Paul was associated with Peter in opposition to Simon, who had originally been himself.

 Although there is little remaining of the teachings of Simon Magus, the little that we do have is nowhere consistent with the writings or the Gnosticism of Paul.
 While Paul was a mere babe when it came to the subject, Simon was a full blown second century Gnostic living a century before his time.
 However, according to Beyschlag, the Simon presented in Acts was not a Gnostic, but was turned into a Gnostic, by his disciples the Simonians, by the time of Justin Martyr.
 According to Justin, Simon arrived on the scene during the reign of Claudius, c 41-54 CE., but most have him arriving on the scene c 35 CE.
 Quite strangely these dates correspond nicely with both the death of Apollonius in the Jewish Excyclopedia and Apollonius' trips to India, as well as Apollonius' dramatic entry into Jerusalem.
-"With respect to the Magi, Apollonius has said all there is to be said, how he associated with them and learned some things from them, and taught them others before he went away."—Philostratus, "Life of Apollonius" chap.
+"With respect to the Magi, Apollonius has said all there is to be said, how he associated with them and learned some things from them, and taught them others before he went away."--Philostratus, "Life of Apollonius" chap.
 26. Could it be that there was no Paul and no Simon Magus, but that Apollonius, who also had acquired all the siddhis attributed to Simon was actually all 3 individuals?
 Remember, nothing was known of the life of Simon until the mid second century which was almost a full century later.
-Could it be that Christian apologists intentionally sought ot separate Simon from Paul much in the manner that Marcion conflated the lives of Apollonius and Rabbi Elisha to create Paul and later Philostratus wrote his biography to distance Apollonius from Paul.
+Could it be that Christian apologists intentionally sought to separate Simon from Paul much in the manner that Marcion conflated the lives of Apollonius and Rabbi Elisha to create Paul and later Philostratus wrote his biography to distance Apollonius from Paul.

 One common method of hiding people's real identities in the gospel stories was to give a person several different names.
 This has been noted by Biblical scholars Robert Eisenman and Barbara Thiering from who's pesher the following is derived.
 It is then up to the reader to put the clues together revealing this person's true identity.
 In this manner Simon the Cyrene was also Simon the Canaanite, one of the 12 Apostles, and Simon Zelotes or Simon the Zealot is also that same person, as is Simon the Leper, a Samaritan from Canaan.
 Samaritans were considered 'lepers' by the Orthodox Jews.
 According to some of the gospel accounts Simon, who is really Simon Magus, is Jesus' close friend Lazarus.
 According to Luke's 'Parable of the Rich Man and Lazarus', Lazarus after living a life of poverty (and leprosy) gains 'Paradise' in 'Abraham's Bosom', while the 'Rich man' is tormented....
 'Abraham's Bosom' was the nickname of cave 4 at Qumran and 'Paradise' was the nickname of cave 7 and or 8.
-So, Jesus says to the 'Good Thief' (Simon the Cyrene, Simon Magus, Lazarus) "verily I say unto thee, to day shalt thou be with me in paradise."—Luke 23:43.
+So, Jesus says to the 'Good Thief' (Simon the Cyrene, Simon Magus, Lazarus) "verily I say unto thee, to day shalt thou be with me in paradise."--Luke 23:43.
 When reading the gospels, we have to keep in mind that these accounts were written decades later, not by some itinerrant Apostles, but by the perpetrator in chief Apollonius (Simon Magus) himself.

 It is always difficult to discern what actually happened from what was written.
 Did Apollonius actually use the names Simon and Apollos or were those identities created by latter day redactors?
 Was there actually a person named Paul, or did Marcion create Paulus out of the Persian word Paulis used by the Nazoreans which means deceiver?
 It is quite likely that the authors of the gospels rearranged and edited events to fit their means.

 Even though the Clementine's apparently speak admirably about the wonderous powers of Simon/Paul, it is clear from the varying concocted demises that they envisioned for him, in the various renditions, that they abhorred him.
 Most of the material pertaining to Simon seems to have occurred during the reigns of Agrippa I, Tiberius Alexander and Agrippa II which covered quite a substantial period of time.
-When the Church incorporated the writings of Paul into their scriptures, they simply changed his name from Paul to Simon in all those negative Judaeo-Christian references.
+"Tiberius Julius Alexander was probably born early in the reign of the Emperor Tiberius (14 - 37).
+His father was Alexander, an Alexandrian Jew who held the office of Alabarch; ...
+The older Alexander enjoyed Roman citizenship, a rare privilege among the Jews of Alexandria, and therefore passed it to his sons.
+He also had business connections both with Agrippa, grandson of Herod the Great, and with Antonia, mother of the emperor Claudius.
+Another prominent member of Tiberius Alexander's family was his uncle, the philosopher Philo."--Wikipedia.
+When the Church incorporated the writings of Paul into their scriptures, they simply used the name Simon in all those negative Judaeo-Christian references, and Paul for all of their scriptural attributions.

-"He was worshiped by many as a god, and seemed to himself to be one; for among the Jews he appeared as the Son [thus identifying himself with Jesus], in Samaria as the Father, and among other peoples as the Holy Ghost"—comp.
+"He was worshipped by many as a god, and seemed to himself to be one; for among the Jews he appeared as the Son [thus identifying himself with Jesus], in Samaria as the Father, and among other peoples as the Holy Ghost"--comp.
 "Philosophumena," vi.
 19; Tertullian, "De Anima," xxxiv.; Epiphanius, "Panarion." xxi.
 1; "Acta Petri et Pauli," in Lipsius, "Apocryphische Apostelgeschichten und Apostellegenden," ii., part 1, pp. 30, 301.
 "According to Basilides, Christ seemed to men to be a man and to have performed miracles.
-It was not, however, Christ, who suffered but Simon of Cyrenes who was constrained to carry the cross and was mistakenly crucified in Christ’s stead.
-Simon having received Jesus’ form, Jesus returned Simon’s and thus stood by and laughed.
-Simon was crucified and Jesus returned to his father"—Irenaeus, Adv.
+It was not, however, Christ, who suffered but Simon of Cyrenes who was constrained to carry the cross and was mistakenly crucified in Christ's stead.
+Simon having received Jesus' form, Jesus returned Simon's and thus stood by and laughed.
+Simon was crucified and Jesus returned to his father"--Irenaeus, Adv.
 Char., 1, xxiv.

-The Catholic Church has always maintained that, although there were other gospels written, the four gospels in the New Testament were the most authentic because they were the originals.
-Following this logic then it would only be natural that the first written of these four gospels would give the most reliable account of the events from the life of Jesus of Nazareth.
-This being the case, then how can any Christian explain the following: "Now they compelled a certain man, Simon a Cyrenian, the father of Alexander and Rufus, as he was coming out of the country and passing by, to bear his cross.
-And they brought him to the place Golgotha, which is translated, Place of a Skull.
-Then they gave him wine mingled with myrrh to drink, but he did not take it.
-And when they crucified him..."—Mark 15:21-24.
-This pericope clearly states that it was Simon and not Jesus who was crucified.
 The reference to Alexander and Rufus point to the total inauthenticity and the latter day non Jewish composition of the gospels.
 Alexander is Tiberius Alexander who was responsible for the crucifixion of James and Simon c 47 CE, while Rufus refers to Terentius Rufus who was responsible for the capture and crucifixion of the Idumean Simon bar Giora at the end of the siege of Jerusalem c 70 CE.
 Someone recording an on site account of the life and crucifixion of Jesus Christ would never have heard of Alexander and Rufus.
 This passage also strongly contradicts Acts of the Apostles where it states that James and Simon were crucified in 44 CE by Agrippa I rather than Tiberius Alexander in 47 CE.
 Both Tertullian and Irenaeus believed that the crucifixion of Jesus took place 22 1/2 years prior to the destruction of the Temple, or c 47 CE.
+While it is true that others later saw him and mocked him as king of the Jews, it is clear that none of these people would have known Jesus from Simon.

 Now, Matthew changes the wording somewhat, but nowhere does he claim that it was Jesus who was crucified.
 "And they stripped him, and put on him a scarlet robe.
 And when they had platted a crown of thorns, they put it upon his head, and a reed in his right hand: and they bowed the knee before him, and mocked him, saying, Hail, King of the Jews!
 And they spit upon him, and took the reed, and smote him on the head And after that they had mocked him, they took the robe off from him, and put his own raiment on him, and led him away to crucify him.
 And as they came out, they found a man of Cyrene, Simon by name: him they compelled to bear his cross.
 And when they were come unto a place called Golgotha, that is to say, a place of a skull, They gave him vinegar to drink mingled with gall: and when he had tasted thereof, he would not drink.
-And they crucified him, and parted his garments, casting lots: that it might be fulfilled which was spoken by the prophet, They parted my garments among them, and upon my vesture did they cast lots."—Matthew 27:28-35.
+And they crucified him, and parted his garments, casting lots: that it might be fulfilled which was spoken by the prophet, They parted my garments among them, and upon my vesture did they cast lots."--Matthew 27:28-35.
 Notice that Matthew actually says the same thing as Mark.
 No matter how you read it, it says that they crucified Simon!
 Now, the use of the first person pronoun 'my' further indicates that the author of Matthew was indeed the person crucified.

 The Gospel of Luke repeats the story of Simon of Cyrene, but makes it more difficult to discern exactly who was crucified.
 "And as they led him away, they laid hold upon one Simon, a Cyrenian, coming out of the country, and on him they laid the cross, that he might bear it after Jesus.
 And there followed him a great company of people, and of women, which also bewailed and lamented him.
 But Jesus turning unto them said, Daughters of Jerusalem, weep not for me, but weep for yourselves, and for your children.
 For, behold, the days are coming, in the which they shall say, Blessed are the barren, and the wombs that never bare, and the paps which never gave suck.
 Then shall they begin to say to the mountains, Fall on us; and to the hills, Cover us.
 For if they do these things in a green tree, what shall be done in the dry?
 And there were also two other, malefactors, led with him to be put to death.
 And when they were come to the place, which is called Calvary, there they crucified him, and the malefactors, one on the right hand, and the other on the left.
 Then said Jesus, Father, forgive them; for they know not what they do.
-And they parted his raiment, and cast lots."—Luke 23:26-34
+And they parted his raiment, and cast lots."--Luke 23:26-34

-This little soliloquy, on the way to the cross, in Luke is extremely odd as neither Mark nor Matthew, both of which were written at least a half century earlier, make mention of it.
+This little soliloquy, on the way to the cross, in Luke is extremely odd as neither Mark nor Matthew, both of which were written at least a half century earlier, make no mention of it.
 A literary comparison of Luke and Marcion's 'Gospel of the Lord' clearly show that, although both are mostly the same, the more elaborate Luke was written after Marcion's gospel which was penned c 140 CE.
 While Luke's Jesus is a real live person, Marcion's Jesus is an ephemeral character who literally comes down to Capernaum out of heaven.
 Most Christians are led to believe that Jesus loved the little children of the world which would definitely make him pro life, this passage from Luke, the most Essene of all the gospels, clearly defines Jesus' true renunciant nature.
 While we know the circumstance of this admonition, we really do not know the context or what drove him to say this.
 Is this a good circumstance or a bad one?
 It seems that Jesus is saying that if conditions in Israel continue to deteriorate that it would be better not to be born than to live under those conditions.
 It may reveal that Jesus was not pro life, since he favored celibacy and was opposed to the carnal world.

 Today, most Christian scholars believe that the source for the gospel parables came from a book of Jesus sayings often referred to as the Book of 'Q' or 'Quelle,' which would be similar to the Gospel of Thomas which was written sometime during the mid first century.
 Therefore, the placement of the parables was at the discretion of the gospel authors and does not reflect a true historical context.
 The author of Mark, which is void of most of these sayings, seems not to have been in possession of this resource.
 The Gospel of John offers the reader a somewhat different set of parables and only repeats 4 of those in the Synoptics.

-The Gospel of John omits the encounter with Simon entirely, leaving little doubt as to who was crucified.
 In John they change the color of the robe that adorned Jesus from scarlet to purple which is the spiritual color and the color of the Papacy.
 This choice of color can also be found in the once lost Gospel of Peter.
 Strange as it might seem this gospel mentions neither Simon of Cyrene nor Jesus Christ.
 It does mention Mary Magdalene and Pilate.
 This gospel is like a movie script which has yet to cast its leading man.
 Not so strangely, also missing is the mysterious 'Son of Man.'
 The crucified savior is referred to as the 'Son of God.'
 This seems to indicate an earlier Jewish rendition of the gospel passion narrative.
 It is the Church's claim that the gospels were written as accounts of the life and crucifixion of Jesus, yet in this gospel we have a crucifixion with no mention of Jesus Christ.
 It only refers to the crucified figure as our Lord.
 This is similar to Thomas the Contender where the term Savior is used rather than Jesus.
 The Peter Gospel could represent the true form of the original gospels, with the crucified savior being only identified as Lord.

 So, why do the New Testament gospels tell a story which contradicts the Church doctrine that Jesus Christ died for your sins and was resurrected?
 It seems that these gospels were not originally intended for the Orthodox Church which was not in existence at the time that they were written.
-This fact is clearly attested to by the honorable Irenaeus.
-“So firm is the ground upon which these Gospels rest, that the very heretics bear witness to them, and starting from these documents, each of them endeavors to establish his own peculiar doctrine."
+This fact is clearly attested to by the honorable Irenaeus. --So firm is the ground upon which these Gospels rest, that the very heretics bear witness to them, and starting from these documents, each of them endeavors to establish his own peculiar doctrine."
 In other words they were originally intended for use by the various Gnostic sects, the heretics.

 The following description of Paul although not identical is consistent with an aged version of the individual described as Yeshai in the Safed scroll.
-"A man of moderate stature, with crisp [scanty] hair, crooked legs, blue eyes, large knit brows, and long nose, at times looking like a man, at times like an angel,..."—Acta Pauli et Theclæ.
+"A man of moderate stature, with crisp [scanty] hair, crooked legs, blue eyes, large knit brows, and long nose, at times looking like a man, at times like an angel,..."--Acta Pauli et Thecla.
 This is the only known description of Paul whose crooked legs could well have been the result of having had his legs broken during his crucifixion.
 Remember, it was Paul who as Simon had his legs broken.

-Ferdinand Christian Baur, the founder of the "Tübingen School" of New Testament criticism, believed that Simon Magus was simply a sobriquet for the Apostle Paul used by the Jewish Christians who believed that Paulinism was a heresy and represented a schism from the original Jewish Christianity of James and Peter.
+Ferdinand Christian Baur, the founder of the "Tubingen School" of New Testament criticism, believed that Simon Magus was simply a sobriquet for the Apostle Paul used by the Jewish Christians who believed that Paulinism was a heresy and represented a schism from the original Jewish Christianity of James and Peter.
 The harsh treatment directed at Simon in the Clementines was meant to be directed at Paul.
 Simon Magus never existed.
 The name, Simon, which appears in Acts, which was compiled during the middle of the second century and was not the work of the original author.
 It was copied from the earliest references of the Clementines.
 The work is referred to as the Clementines as it was originally believed to have been written by or about Clement of Rome, who was a Flavian, but this was later shown not to be the case.

 Simon, much like Paul, was rebuked by Peter for his theology.
 Could this rebuke have happened, as we have stated in our article about Paul, when Paul visited Jerusalem and met with Peter c 30 CE.
 Why was Paul/Apollonius referred to as Simon?
 Could this have been his Jewish name?
 Remember, according to the Ebionites Paul converted to Judaism in order to win the hand of the daughter of the Jewish high priest.
 As we have already demonstrated, all of this occurred not after, but prior to the crucifixion.
 According to Christian scholar Barbara Thiering the pesher in the gospels was written by Jesus, but who better to write a pesher than a true student of the father of all peshers, Pythagoras.
 In order to hide their conspiracy, the Roman Christians burned all references to the life of the true crucified savior, Apollonius, including the Library at Alexandria.
-"Every trace of the old philosophy and literature of the ancient world has vanished from the face of the earth."—John Chrystostom
+"Every trace of the old philosophy and literature of the ancient world has vanished from the face of the earth."--John Chrystostom

 Continued Table of Contents